Multivitamins for Women, Men, Seniors, & Teens

 Lutein for seniors?
 There's pretty solid data showing the branded luteins (FloraGlo and Lutemax2020) are superior to typical lutein formulations.
 The dose should be 10-20mg, and I was seeing 5mg or less most of the time.

-Any Omega-3's that are added I have to assume is poor quality, judging by the rest of the ingredients.
+I have to assume that any Omega-3's that are added are poor quality, judging by the rest of the ingredients.
 Rancidity and contamination is a REAL issue with omega-3.
 I can't even with their doses - 100mg of EPA and DHA for an adult female?
 That's only 1/30th of what's recommended!

 Just because the label says "turmeric" doesn't mean the product contains turmeric you will actually incorporate into your blood or do anything into your body.
 Just because you swallow it, doesn't mean it will do anything for you.
 Gimmicky multivitamins contain gimmicky supplements targeted for age and gender, and they do them completely wrong.

 4. Vitamin Companies Aren't Good At Other Supplements

 One of the things I stress with people is about supplement specialties.
 It is impossible to be a vitamin company that is a jack of all trades.
 Just like with doctors, insurance, or a deli, supplement companies do and should specialize.

 There are so many nuances with each class of supplement.
 Herbs vs vitamins vs omegas vs probiotics - it requires a depth of understanding to do any one of these correctly.